 What is in a Normal Financial Aid Deal at Albright

-Albright College's normal financial aid offer for newly arriving first year students is $37,239.
-About 99.0% of first year students get some money for college, the majority of which is in the form of scholarships and grants.
+Albright College's normal financial aid offer for newly arriving first year students is $42,545.
+About 98.0% of first year students get some money for college, the majority of which is scholarships and grants.

-Financial aid contains loans, grans, and scholarships.
-However, student loans must be repaid, so they aren't a real discount.
+Financial aid contains loans, grants, and scholarships.
+However, college loans have to be repaid, so they aren't a true discount.